Aye-Solutions/aye-info/security-compliance.md

 ---

-## 1. Company & Product Scope
+## 1. AyeFace Product Scope

-Aye operates a technology platform that enables:
+Aye operates AyeFace as a technology platform that enables:

 - Biometric-based user authentication (AyeFace)
 - Wallet and loyalty orchestration